ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Experiments

 Through continuous interaction with the environment, the agent learns an optimal policy by exploring different actions and updating its strategy based on received rewards.
 This continuous interaction can be problematic for existing systems, since learning policies on a real vessel can be time-consuming, costly and dangerous.
 Furthermore, for autonomous shipping solutions to achieve commercial viability, they must demonstrate robust generalization across different vessels and maritime environments.
-Our previous research~\citep{lesy2024evaluating} has demonstrated that \gls{rl}-based approaches maintain strong performance across vessels with varying physical properties, such as mass, without requiring retraining or extensive manual recalibration.
+Our previous research~\cite{lesyRobustOfflineReinforcement2025a} has demonstrated that RL-based approaches maintain strong performance across vessels with varying physical properties, such as mass, without requiring retraining or extensive manual recalibration.
 This represents a significant advantage over traditional control methods, which typically require substantial domain expertise and manual tuning for each new vessel configuration.
-The success of \gls{rl} algorithms heavily depends on training with diverse, representative data. \gls{asvsim} addresses this need by enabling the creation of varied training scenarios with dynamic obstacle configurations, different weather and water conditions, and various port and waterway layouts.
-This rich simulation environment allows for training of agents across a wide range of \gls{iwt} scenarios.
-As a proof of concept, we trained an agent to autonomously navigate a vessel in an example environment with a fixed goal and fixed static obstacles.
-We included this experiment in the code release, which can be used as a starting point for research towards \gls{rl} agents in \gls{asvsim}.
-In our test environment, the goal position, starting position and obstacles remain fixed between scenarios or episodes.
-However, the same approach can be extended to more complex environments, for example with procedurally generated elements.
+The success of RL algorithms heavily depends on training with diverse, representative data.
+ASVSim addresses this need by enabling the creation of varied training scenarios with dynamic obstacle configurations, different weather and water conditions, and various port and waterway layouts.
+This rich simulation environment allows for training of agents across a wide range of IWT scenarios.